BizTalk Solution Deploy Error: Error saving map. Stored procedure returned non-zero result.

 Solution

-Make sure to deploy all the reference assemblies, special the ones outside your visual studio solution, are deployed before you deploy your solution.
+Make sure to deploy all the reference assemblies, especially the ones outside your Visual Studio solution, before you deploy your solution.
 And in this case, make sure that all schemas are deployed before installing the maps.

 But once again, the critical point here is to make sure to deploy all schemas outside your solution that are being used.
-Because, even if we use specific projects for maps and schemas inside our solution, BizTalk Server is smart enough to see the dependencies and deploy it accordingly.
+Because even if we use specific projects for maps and schemas inside our solution, BizTalk Server is smart enough to see the dependencies and deploy them accordingly.

 After installing the external assembly that contains the schema used by that map, I was able to deploy the BizTalk project into production successfully.